 As I mentioned, another camera feature that operates differently in Program mode than in Auto mode is the flash.
 In Auto mode, you have no control over the flash.
 It’s completely automatic and will fire whenever the camera thinks there isn’t enough light to capture a good image.
 In fact, your flash will pop up and snap into position as soon as you put a little pressure on the shutter release.
 In Program mode the flash will never automatically fire.
 I determine when I want a flash exposure and its a simple as pressing the Flash button on the side of camera before I shoot.
 The other big difference is that I can set my own White Balance depending on my weather conditions and time of day.
 My camera allows me to create five different White Balance presets as well as easily adjust the current White Balance — make the light appear more or less blue or orange — by rotating a couple of spin knobs.

 As a realist painter, I believe the color of color of light is very important.
 If you work from photographic sources, as I do, observing the quality of natural light in your source material and capturing it successfully will greatly enhance how you express those qualities in paint, especially in the shadows.
-Although this is a book about painting, not photography, I feel compelled to speak at length about these technical issues related to your camera to help get the most out of the time you spend collecting source material.
+Although this website and blog is about painting, not photography, I feel compelled to speak at length about these technical issues related to your camera to help get the most out of the time you spend collecting source material.
 High quality source material straight of the camera is always preferable before starting any image editing.

 Lastly, there are two other Shooting Modes worth mentioning: